pranaybinju/maps_blog/blogs/2018/upgrade-rails.md

 sys  0m0.002s
 ```

-we recommend to stay on zeus for Rails version 3 & 4. zeus does not support Rails 5 as hot reload mechanism changed in Rails 5.1.
+we recommend to stay on zeus for Rails version 3 & 4. `Zeus` does not support Rails 5 as hot reload mechanism changed in Rails 5.1.

 > zeus is written in [golang](https://golang.org/)